ELE495-2425Spring/capstoneproject-substance-grup-1-public/README.md

 [RTL-SDR Overview](https://www.rtl-sdr.com/about-rtl-sdr/)

 ### **DC Motors**
-Drive the wheels of the vehicle for movement.
+4 Motors drive the wheels of the vehicle for movement.

 ### **Power Supply**
 Provides power to the Raspberry Pi, motors, and other components.